Texture filtering: Bilinear filtering

 In Bilinear filtering, the four nearest texels to the pixel center are sampled (at the closest mipmap level), and their colors are combined by weighted average according to distance.
 This removes the 'blockiness' seen during magnification, as there is now a smooth gradient of color change from one texel to the next, instead of an abrupt jump as the pixel center crosses the texel boundary.
 Bilinear filtering for magnification filtering is common.
 When used for minification it is often used with mipmapping; though it can be used without, it would suffer the same aliasing and shimmering problems as nearest-neighbor filtering when minified too much.
 For modest minification ratios, however, it can be used as an inexpensive hardware accelerated weighted texture supersample.

-The Nintendo 64 used an unusual version of bilinear filtering where only three pixels are used, instead of four due to hardware optimization concerns.
+The Nintendo 64 used an unusual version of bilinear filtering where only three pixels are used known as 3-point texture filtering, instead of four due to hardware optimization concerns.
 This introduces a noticeable "triangulation bias" in some textures.